zinebnadak/Microprocessors-and-signals_pd3/Soil-Moisture‐Based-Plant-Watering-Reminder/README.md

 <img src="images/intro.jpg" alt="Soil Moisture-Based Plant Watering Reminder" width="600"/>

-> The wirings in this picture are wrong so please follow the correct ones under [Part 2: Wirings](#part-2-wirings)
+> The wirings in this picture are not the ones i ended up using so please follow the correct ones under [Part 2: Wirings](#part-2-wirings)

 ---